Set up your own FAIR Data Station#

 Started Application in 3.666 seconds (process running for 6.147)

-(The application is now only accessible from your own device)
+The application is now accessible from your own device, use the following url in your browser: http://localhost:8083

 docker run -v $PWD/fairds_storage:/fairds_storage -it -p 8083:8083 docker-registry.wur.nl/m-unlock/docker/fairds:latest